sambhavsharma/computerized_adaptive_testing/README.md

 * Timer implementation.

 # Database Architecture
-This database hs four major tables.
+The database has four tables.

 * users